 - Official Website https://www.kucoin.com/

-KuCoin is the 3rd-largest retail crypto exchange by market cap.
+KuCoin is the 5th-largest retail crypto exchange by market cap.
 Unlike some exchanges, KuCoin only trades cryptocurrency.
-Users can buy crypto with a bank card, wire transfer, or PayPal, but there are no fiat currency trading pairs available.
+Users can buy crypto and fund their account with a bank card, wire transfer, or PayPal, but there are no fiat currency trading pairs available.
 This allows the exchange to skirt some regulations and provide a more anonymous service to its users.

 Before getting started on KuCoin, be sure to do your due diligence and remember that trading cryptocurrency involves substantial risk.
 The market can be extremely volatile and price swings tend to happen very fast.